 According to the research, inositol may help with weight loss.
 Some studies have shown that women taking inositol have significant weight loss compared to women taking a placebo.
 It is important to continue eating a healthful diet and being physically active while taking Ovasitol.

 Is this something to take to help get pregnant or for PCOS in general?

 Ovasitol can be taken by women who are trying to get pregnant and by those who are not trying.
 Research shows that inositol helps to improve fertility by regulating menstruation (monthly period) and promoting normal ovulation.
 Inositol has also been shown to improve egg quality, which is important for women trying to get pregnant.*

 For women who are not trying to get pregnant, inositol has also been shown improve the way the body uses insulin, promote normal hormone levels and support normal lipid levels.*

-Why hasn’t my doctor heard of this?
+Why hasn’t my doctor heard of it?